Municipal Heat Planning And Cooling Planning

 Does it make sense to link heat planning with cooling planning?

-With the exception of technical applications (including data centers, cold storage houses), the cooling demand of buildings in our latitudes is comparatively low.
+With the exception of technical applications (including data centers, cold-storage facilities), the cooling demand of buildings in our latitudes is comparatively low.
 This usually precludes the widespread implementation of centralized cooling supply for economic reasons.

 Moreover, cooling provision is largely electrified and occurs on-demand.
 Therefore, large excess potentials are hardly found.